Twonki/twonki.github.io/_posts/2020-01-30-HUnit-vs-QuickCheck.md

 The bonus of QuickCheck is the expressiveness in this case.

-As this time there was no issue with defining arbitrary, and the properties are basically given, providing him with this test-suite took less than 30 minutes and the properties where simple and readable.
+As this time there was no issue with defining arbitrary and the properties are basically given, providing him with this test-suite took less than 30 minutes and the properties where simple and readable.
 Altering the test-suite from integers to strings or custom data-types would be no problem.
 <br><br>